 - Arizona Solar Center - Learn about local solar news, events and training available.

-- Find Solar - An online service of the American Solar Energy Society to help home and business owners make the transition to solar power.
+- American Solar Energy Society has great info to help make the transition to solar power.

 - DSIRE (Database of State Incentives for Renewables & Efficiency) - Lists state, local, utility and federal incentives and policies that promote renewable energy and energy efficiency.

 - Better Business Bureau - Check out the company rating by the BBB.